 Because of this disobedience, the Israelites living at the time are barred from entering the promised land.
 "Not one of these - not one of this evil generation - shall see the good land that I swore to give to your ancestors" (Deut.
 1:35).
-The only exception is Caleb, the only member of the scouting expedition who encouraged the Israelites to obey God's command (Numbers 13:30).
+The only exceptions are Caleb and Joshua, the only members of the scouting expedition who encouraged the Israelites to obey God's command (Numbers 13:30).
 Moses himself is barred from entering the land due to a different act of disobedience.
 In Numbers 20:2-12 Moses pleads to God for a water source, and God tells Moses to command a rock to become a spring.
 Instead Moses strikes the rock twice with his staff.
 Had Moses spoken to the rock, as God commanded, the resulting miracle might have satisfied both the Israelite's physical thirst as well as their need to believe that God was taking care of them.
 Instead, when Moses strikes the rock as if to break it open, the opportune moment passes.
 Like the Israelites in Deuteronomy 1:19-45, Moses is punished for his lack of faith which underlines his disobedience.
 "Because you did not trust in me, to show my holiness before the eyes of the Israelites," says God, "therefore you shall not bring this assembly into the land that I have given them" (Numbers 20:12).

 When the Israelites realize that they have condemned themselves to a lifetime of eking out an existence in the desert instead of enjoying the "good land" (Deuteronomy 1:25) God had prepared for them, they make their own plans to attack the Amorites.
 But God declares, "Do not go up and do not fight, for I am not in the midst of you; otherwise you will be defeated by your enemies" (Deut.
 1:42).
 A lack of trust in God's promises leads Israel to miss the blessings he had in store for them.